Trichomonas vaginalis symptoms & causes

 Itchiness in combination with fishy odour is a classical presentation of Trichomoniasis in women.
 However many patients do not have any specific symptoms, and other symptoms can be produced by other STIs including Chlamydia and Gonorrhoea, and in fact sometimes in combination.

-Bacterial vaginosis in women, and Non-specific urethritis (NSU) and anaerobic balanitis in men can also be a sign of underlying TV infection.
+Bacterial vaginosis in women, and Non-specific urethritis (NSU) and balanitis in men can also be a sign of underlying TV infection.

 Though complications are rare, it may cause premature birth or a baby with a low birth weight in pregnant women.
 Genital inflammation caused by Trichomonas vaginalis may also increase the risk of contracting or transmitting HIV, as well as other sexually transmitted infections.